sakapon/Build-Release/README.md

 The following tools are contained:
 - [Version 1up](#version-1up)
+  - For the .NET Framework project format and the .NET Core project format
 - [Zip Release](#zip-release)
+  - For the .NET Framework project format and the .NET Core project format
 - [NuGet Packup](#nuget-packup)
+  - For the .NET Core project format

 There are options to use the tools:
 - Add the PowerShell script files to a .NET project by NuGet